 - Spousal Support

 Though it is a hard conversation to have with your spouse, we believe prenuptial agreements provide the chance to make marriage bonds even stronger.
 They can increase communication between partners and help establish the rules of the future marriage.

 WATCH: New Jersey Family Law Attorney Abigale Stolfe Explains How a Prenup Can Help Couples Plan For the Future

-Contact Stolfe Zeigler New Jersey Divorce Group at (732) 585-1651 to schedule an initial consultation to discuss your premarital agreement or other family law issue.
+Contact Stolfe Zeigler New Jersey Divorce Group at (732) 585-1651 to schedule an initial consultation with our New Jersey lawyers to discuss your premarital agreement or other family law issue.
 Our team is here to provide you with the compassionate legal support you need.

 On Stolfe Zeigler New Jersey Divorce, we are talking about premarital or prenuptial agreements.
 When we last spoke on June 22nd, we talked about when you're living together as an unmarried couple, what do you do when you choose to break up or dissolve that relationship?
 And we had some conversation about how that dissolution would look.
 So today what we're going to talk about is prenuptial agreements.
 Because a lot of times what happens is people start living together and they decide they're going to get married.
 But by the time they've lived together for a little while, they realized maybe some financial differences between them or one person has some assets that they want to protect.
 Or the other person has a lot of debt that they want to insulate themselves from taking on.
 So often we see people coming and looking for a prenuptial agreement when they are taking that next step in the relationship.